 To move a panel icon (or panel icon group), drag the icon.
 You can drag panel icons up and down in the dock, into other docks (where they appear in the panel style of that dock), or outside the dock (where they appear as floating icons).

 By saving the current size and position of panels as a named workspace, you can restore that workspace even if you move or close a panel.
 The names of saved workspaces appear in the workspace switcher in the Application bar.

-Select Manage Workspaces from the workspace switcher in the Application bar, select the workspace, and then click Delete.
-(The option is not available in Fireworks.)
+Select Delete Workspace from the workspace switcher, select the workspace, and then click Delete.

 You can change the visibility of the document window using the Mode buttons at the bottom of the toolbox or by choosing commands from the View > Screen Mode menu.
 When the toolbox is displayed in a single column, you can select view modes by clicking the current mode button and selecting a different mode from the menu that appears.

 Displays artwork in a standard window with all visible grids and guides showing, non-printing objects showing, and a white pasteboard.

 Displays artwork as if it were output, with all non-printing elements suppressed (grids, guides, non-printing objects), and the pasteboard set to the preview background color defined in Preferences.